Left Continue shopping

 Keeping your group’s records and ideas together will make it easier for you to see who needs to be doing what.
 You can also refer to earlier brainstorming sessions if you need to be reminded why a certain idea was turned down or why someone was scheduled for a specific task.

-The operations of your not-for-profit
+The operations of your organisation

 Not-for-profit groups have lots of logistical paper work - utility bills, legal bills, notices from government about changing laws, and so on.
 You need to keep these records together so that any disputes can be resolved quickly.